launchdarkly-labs/ansible-launchdarkly-collection/README.md

 # Ansible collection for LaunchDarkly

-*This version of the Ansible collection is a **beta** version and should not be considered ready for production use while this message is visible.*
+*This version of the Ansible collection is a **beta** version and should not be considered ready for production use while this message displays.*

 This collection provides a series of Ansible modules and plugins for interacting with [LaunchDarkly](https://www.launchdarkly.com).